 Here is a sneak preview of what I’ve been up to recently – a definite floral theme going on this year…..

-Published by Feathered Glass by Pip Stacey
+Published by Glass Botanicals by Pip Stacey and Karen Shackleton